adaptingadapting/holbertonschool-binary_trees/README.md

 task 5 is very similar to task 4 also in the way that i solved it and also in how i could have done it in less lines, so im not going to elaborate

 task 6 reminded me of the delete one, i knew that i was going to put the print function on top beacause the root node must be parsed over first, i know that that is going to be the only difference really, as if i need to print it in between ill just put it in the middle of the recursions and if i need to do it last itll go at the bottom of the function

+task 7 indeed it was the case where i only needed to change the position of the executing function. very nice and easy and i did not copy paste this time, as i said i dont like doing that